p410n3/arduino_panzer/README.md

-# arduino_panzer
+# Arduino_panzer
-A school project for a Arduino Driven controllable Tank.
-With Bluetooth, Ultrasonic-Sensors and Linetracker.
+A school project for a Arduino-driven, controllable Tank.
+With Bluetooth, Ultrasonic-Sensors and a Linetracker.